doctorfree/MusicPlayerPlus/README.md

 The `bliss-analyze` and `blissify` commands are currently not available on Raspberry Pi installations due to lack of support for that architecture in the `ffmpeg` library.

+**[Note:]** MusicPlayerPlus functions as a front-end and management system for any MPD/Mopidy/Navidrome client.
+The default MPD client is `mpcplus` but any MPD client can be configured by setting `MPD_CLIENT` in `~/.config/mpprc`.
+While `mpcplus` is the recommended MPD client, `ncmpcpp` is also supported with some integration for visualizer data source management.
+Other MPD clients available for use with MusicPlayerPlus include ncmpc, pms, vimpc, pimpd2, nncmpp, mmtc, and mpq.

 Additional detail and info can be found in the [MusicPlayerPlus Wiki](https://github.com/doctorfree/MusicPlayerPlus/wiki).